xiivler/TAS-Script-Utilities/README.md

 # TAS-Script Utilities

-This program contains utilities that can be useful when managing TAS script files:
+This program contains utilities that can be useful when managing TAS script files.

 Remove line numbers: removes line numbers from the beginning of each line